-\begin{theorem} Let $\F$ be a subfield of a local field of characteristic distinct than $2.$ Then $\SL(n,\F)$ is $z$-minimal if and only if $\STP(n,\F)$ is $z$-minimal. \end{theorem} \begin{proof} Clearly, we may assume that $\F$ is infinite and $n\geq 2.$ Assume first that $\STP(n,\F)$ is $z$-minimal and let us show that $\SL(n,\F)$ is totally minimal.
+\begin{proposition} Let $\F$ be a subfield of a local field of characteristic distinct from $2.$ Then $\SL(n,\F)$ is $z$-minimal if and only if $\STP(n,\F)$ is $z$-minimal. \end{proposition} \begin{proof} Clearly, we may assume that $\F$ is infinite and $n\geq 2.$ Assume first that $\STP(n,\F)$ is $z$-minimal and let us show that $\SL(n,\F)$ is totally minimal.
 Note that to prove this implication we do not need to assume anything about the characteristic of $\F.$ By \cite[Theorem 4.7]{MS}, it suffices to show that $Z(\SL(n,\F))=Z(\SL(n,\widehat\F)).$

 In view of the $z$-minimality of $\STP(n,\F)$ and item (a) of Theorem \ref{thm:zcrit}, we deduce that $Z(\STP(n,\F))=Z(\STP(n,\widehat\F))$ since these centres are finite.
 Moreover, we always have $Z(\STP(n,\F))=Z(\SL(n,\F))$ and $Z(\STP(n,\widehat\F))=Z(\SL(n,\widehat\F))$ so it follows that $Z(\SL(n,\F))=Z(\SL(n,\widehat\F)),$ as needed.